Akshayajogi/mern-full-stack/README.md

 # mern-full-stack
-Desining my thoughts and applications using mern fullmstack
+Desining my thoughts and applications using mern full stack.